Skip to Content

 5. How can I do a road trip to Coachella?

-6. Take time to have a wander by yourself – make some friends
+6. Wander by yourself – make some friends

 7. When do I get my Coachella wrist band?